merengueLee/merengueLee.github.io/_posts/2025-02-24-Understnading-of-circuit-noise.md

 ### Power and Energy

 Starting from a simple sine-wave whose period is $T$ (Frequency is $f$), and the expression of it is $v(t)=V_P\ sin(2\pi f \cdot t)$, its the instantaneous power  dissipated on a resistor $R$ will be:

 $$
 P_{inst}(t)=\frac{v^2(t)}{R}=\frac{V_P ^2\ sin^2 (2\pi \cdot \frac{t}{T})}{R}.
 $$

 To get the average power dissipated on the resistor $R$, we must do integration, but how?
-If we integrate this sine-signal from $0$ to $\infin$, the results also goes to infinity; this is no doubt and is useless for calculating the SNR.
+If we integrate this sine-signal from $0$ to $ \infin $, the results also goes to infinity; this is no doubt and is useless for calculating the SNR.
 Back to the name “average power”, it looks like we need a averaging, like **doing integration and “spreading” it evenly throughout the entire period of time (dividing it by the integrated time)**.

 Yes, for sine-wave which is periodical, we actually only need to focus on one cycle; based on this, the **average power dissipated** could be gotten(the integration is the instataneous power and spreading it throughout the period T):

 $$
 Average\ power\ dissipated = \frac{1}{T} \int _0 ^T \frac{V_P ^2 sin^2(2\pi f \cdot t)}{R} \cdot dt;
 $$

 moving the resistor, the **Mean-squared(MS) voltage** could be gotten:

 $$
 \bar{v^2}= \frac{1}{T} \int _0 ^T {V_P ^2 sin^2(2\pi f \cdot t)} \cdot dt\ ,
 $$

 with the units of volts squared.
 With this, the **Root-mean-squared(RMS, “有效值” in Chinese)** voltage of this sine wave signal is given:

 $$
 \sqrt{\bar{v^2}} = V_{RMS}=\sqrt{\frac{1}{T} \int _0 ^T {V_P ^2 sin^2(2\pi f \cdot t)} \cdot dt\ }=\frac{V_P}{\sqrt{2}},
 $$

 with the units of voltage.
 We can also say that when $V_{RMS}=V_{DC}$, the power dissipated by the resistor with either a sinusoidal or DC source is the same.

 In addition to this, when performing noise analysis, for example, check the total noise powre at the output form different source, the **MS value** is normally summed up, rather than the RMS value since the MS value is actually something that represents the power of each noise source (Summing power rather than summing voltage).